ldemailly/panic-linter/README.md

 # panic-linter
-Go linter that flags panic() call that don't have a comment explaining why panic
+`paniccheck` is a golang linter that flags panic() call that don't have a comment explaining why panic.

 ## Why?